schemavolution/schemavolution/README.md

 }
 ```

-As long as you always add migrations, database deployment will be successful.
+As long as you always add genes, database deployment will be successful.
 To any environment.
 In any order.
-But if you delete one, then the tool will halt.
+But if you delete one, then you will have to force the tool to roll back the gene, which could result in data loss.

 ## Why partially ordered?